slatedocs/slate/source/index.md

 https://edna.identitymind.com/im/account/creation/<tid> (GET)
 ```

->The evidence is the application data to be evaluated.
-It is supplied in the body of the HTTP-POST as JSON-encoded key value pairs.
-While all fields are not required, validation evaluation is more comprehensive when richer evidence is provided.

-> The response is a JSON encoding of the IdentityMind Service result.
+> The response is a JSON encoding of the IdentityMind Service result:
-The response includes detailed result codes and the transaction unique identifier.
-The keys are fully defined in Appendix A.

 ```code
 EXAMPLE SERVICE RESPONSE DATA